 It’s perfectly possible that you’ve never heard of Familypark and that’s okay.
 The park is located in Austria and this country is not the ultimate roller coaster destination.
 Austria has no great theme parks like the ones in Germany and it also lacks the impressive B&Ms you’ll find in Spain and the United Kingdom.
 Apart from the world-famous Wiener Prater, Austrians should be happy with regional amusement parks.
-Familypark, which was called Familienpark Neusiedlersee in a previous life, is one of those regional parks.
+Familypark, which used to be known as Familienpark Neusiedlersee until 2014, is one of those regional parks.

-Did I travel all the way to Familypark for a paper-maché fairy tale forest?
-Or did I come here for a small-sized haunted house?
-No, I didn’t.
-So let’s check out Familypark’s roller coasters next.
-According to the Roller Coaster Database there are 4 coaster credits waiting to be ridden.
+According to the Roller Coaster Database there are four coaster credits waiting to be ridden.
 However, two of them are actually not worth to be called a roller coaster.
 One of them is so small that you could simply stumble over it and another one is a simple Butterfly.
 For those who don’t know that model: a Butterfly is literally nothing more than a swing.
 Not a must for me.